saaapphy/lua-heroism/docs/CONTRIBUTING.md

 1. Please only use ['camelCase'](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) when writing function names or variable names.
 2. Comment your code, it's always good to have a human written explanation of a function.
 3. Please comment your code in English.
 If English is not your mother tongue, translations are accepted.
+4. If writing documentation, try using more ... informal English, as if you were talking to someone rather than handing them a technical paper.

 If you have any other questions, feel free to open an [issue](https://github.com/saaapphy/lua-heroism/issues) and we can start discussion!